-- Encourage students and staff to maintain three to six feet distance from each other. - Minimize or modify mass gatherings of large groups such as assemblies, cafeterias, field trips, and staff meetings whenever possible. - Maintain as much physical distancing as possible on buses and while outside, including recess.
-When physical distancing is not possible, or individuals do not feel comfortable with the level of physical distancing, students and staff are required to wear face coverings as appropriate.
+- Minimize or modify mass gatherings of large groups such as assemblies, cafeterias, field trips, and staff meetings whenever possible. - Maintain as much physical distancing as possible on buses and while outside, including recess.
+Masks for students and staff are optional on school grounds.